-Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee CABINET - 7 MARCH 2024 Subject COUNCIL TAX PREMIUM - SECOND HOMES AND LONG-TERM EMPTY PROPERTIES Wards affected All Accountable member Councillor Mike Evemy - Deputy Leader and Cabinet Member for Finance Email: mike.evemy@cotswold.gov.uk Accountable officer Mandy Fathers - Business Manager for Environmental, Welfare and Revenues Email: democratic@cotswold.gov.uk Report author Mandy Fathers - Business Manager for Environmental, Welfare and Revenues Email: democratic@cotswold.gov.uk Summary/Purpose To consider the proposals to introduce a Council Tax Premium on second homes and apply a premium to long term empty properties after one year.
-Annexes None Recommendation(s) That Cabinet resolves to recommend to Full Council to: Agree from 01 April 2024 to levy the maximum level of premium for Empty Homes as set out in the Levelling Up and Regeneration Act 2023:

-Agree in principle from 01 April 2025 to the implementation of a premium (Second Homes Premium) of 100% for dwellings that are no one's sole or main residence and which are substantially furnished Agree to issue the mandatory notice of 12 months to all owners of second homes that a premium will commence from 1 April 2025; and, 4.
+Council name COTSWOLD DISTRICT COUNCIL Name and date of Committee COUNCIL - 20 MARCH 2024 Subject COUNCIL TAX PREMIUM - SECOND HOMES AND LONG-TERM EMPTY PROPERTIES Wards affected All Accountable member Councillor Mike Evemy - Deputy Leader and Cabinet Member for Finance Email: mike.evemy@cotswold.gov.uk Accountable officer Mandy Fathers - Business Manager for Environmental, Welfare and Revenues Email: democratic@cotswold.gov.uk Report author Mandy Fathers - Business Manager for Environmental, Welfare and Revenues Email: democratic@cotswold.gov.uk Summary/Purpose To consider the proposals to introduce a Council Tax Premium on second homes and apply a premium to long term empty properties after one year.
+Annexes ANNEX A - Council Tax information letter 2/2024: proposals to exempt categories of dwellings from the council tax premiums in England Recommendation(s) That Full Council resolves to: I. Agree from 01 April 2024, to levy the maximum level of premium for Empty Homes as set out in the Levelling Up and Regeneration Act 2023. a) Premium of 100% for dwellings which are unoccupied and substantially unfurnished (Empty Homes Premium) after I year up to 5 years of becoming empty; b) Premium of 200% for dwellings which are unoccupied and substantially unfurnished (Empty Homes Premium) between 5 years and 10 years; c) Premium of 300% for dwellings which are unoccupied and substantially unfurnished (Empty Homes Premium) for 10 ye or more.
+2. Agree in principle from 01 April 2025 to the implementation of a premium (Second Homes Premium) of 100% for dwellings that are no one's sole or main residence and which are substantially furnished as set out in paragraph 4.7 of the report.
+Agree to issue the mandatory notice of 12 months to all owners of second homes that a premium will commence from 1 April 2025; and, 4.
 Note that where premiums are to be applied, the Council is mindful of the current consultation by government which recommends exceptions in certain circumstances outlined within this report.
 Subject to the outcome of that consultation, a further report may be presented to Cabinet and Council prior to the implementation of the Council's policy on premiums taking into account statute, the Council's requirements and any guidance given by the Secretary of State.
-Corporate priorities Delivering Good Services Supporting Communities Delivering Housing Key Decision YES Exempt NO Consultees/ Leader and Deputy Leader, Chief Executive and Deputy Chief Executive, Consultation Monitoring Officer, Interim Head of Legal Services, Finance Business Partner, Assistant Director Resident Services, Director of Finance (Publica)
+Corporate priorities Delivering our services to the highest standards Provide socially rented homes Key Decision YES Exempt NO Consultation Leader and Deputy Leader, Chief Executive and Deputy Chief Executive, Monitoring Officer, Interim Head of Legal Services, Finance Business Partner, Assistant Director Resident Services, Director of Finance (Publica)